 Living abroad comes with its advantages and disadvantages.
-Germany isn’t an exception, you would like to learn all the pros and cons before coming here.
-They make have a significant role in your decision to settle down in Germany or not.
-Here are my 20 pros and cons of living in Germany.
+Germany isn’t an exception.
+You need to know all the pros and cons before coming here.
+They could play a significant role in your decision to settle down in Germany.
+Here are my twenty pros and cons of living in Germany.

 Pros of living in Germany

 Germany is located in the middle of Europe.
 It’s a border between Western and Eastern European countries that opens incredible possibilities for travelers.
 Germany has more borders than any other country in Europe (after Russia, but it isn’t really a Europe, right).

 - Denmark, Poland, Czech Republic, Switzerland, Austria, France, Belgium, Luxembourg, Netherlands.

 What’s a fortune for someone willing to travel and explore.

 Moreover, the German transportation network is fantastic.
 The famous bus company Flixbus will bring you anywhere in Europe for a small price.
 Many people on the budget and students travel this way.

 Apart from this, there will always be a train whatever you go.
 Germany also got a lot of airports, many of them international.
 In fact, Frankfurt has the largest airport in Europe.